niceyeti/tutornetes/clusters/base_cluster/goop/README.md

-# goop
+# Goop

-Goop is a simple golang operator, purely for exercise, and the value of the business logic is basically nil.
+Goop is a simple k8s go operator, purely for exercise, thus the value of the business logic isn't super important.
-This operator merely simulates the management of a stateful application, by deploying a few dummy Job objects when a Goop object is created:
+The CRD/Operator implements a per-node Job paradigm whereby:
+1) The user specifies some node level command in a Goop CRD
+2) On creation, the operator deploys the Goop 'job' as initContainers of a Daemonset, since Daemonsets enforce per-node semantics.
-1) Goop object is created
+3) The Goop object is marked 'completed' based on some cluster-level queries
-2) Goop controller observes creation and deploys Goop.JobCount 'worker' Pods.
-These are merely busybox 'worker' containers to which 'cmd' strings are passed and printed.
-3) Goop controller observes completion of all the Jobs and marks the Goop object as "Completed"

-This is a simple example of a stateful object, needlessly complicated by operator code that could be replaced by k8s primitives instead.
-But it can be easily extended to more complex patterns, such as implementing various forms of Job logic and dependencies, such as for node configuration, db migration, or a build system.
+This is a simple example of a stateful object built solely atop k8s primitives, but it can be easily extended to more complex patterns, such as implementing various forms of job logic and dependencies, such as for node configuration, db migration, or a build system.
-Kubernetes has no native distributed-job object for ensuring that node-based jobs are distributed across nodes, but a modicum of utility of this operator is that it achieves this using daemonsets.
+Kubernetes has no native distributed-job object for ensuring that node-based jobs are distributed across nodes, and a modicum of utility of this operator is that it achieves this using daemonsets.

 ## Current State (delete when controller complete)
 The following commands run the controller in the cluster, but there are missing resources/roles: